 The County has a new draft MDP undergoing the final approval process.
-The draft MDP is guided by a Growth Concept Map (Figure 2 in the MDP) that visually depicts the County's future development areas, ecological features, hamlets, parks and waterbodies.
-MDP Figure 2 identifies the Plan area as an Employment Area (see Figure 4: Draft MDP Growth Concept Map)
+The draft MDP is guided by a Growth-Concept Map (Figure 2 in the MDP) that visually depicts the County's future development areas, ecological features, hamlets, parks and waterbodies.
+The MDP identifies the railway south of site as an Employment Area MDP Figure 2 identifies the Plan area as an Employment Area (see Figure 3: Draft MDP Growth Concept Map).